 Virus and Germ fighting constituents

 Patchouli oil contains 40% alcohol by nature.
 These alcohol constituents are pogostol, bulnesol, nor patchoulenol, bulnese, patchoulene, and others.
-This alcohol kills virus and bacteria.
+This alcohol kills viruses and bacteria.
 It also inhibits oxidation.
 Alpha-bulbesene which is measured at 19% in patchouli oil fights viruses and inhibits platelets from grouping.
-Alpha-guaiene fights inflammation measuring 15% in pure organic patchouli oil.
+Alpha-guaiene fights inflammation by measuring 15% in pure organic patchouli oil.

 Below are evidential research findings on Patchouli oil, specifically patchouli alcohol (PA).
 A literature review of scientific studies listed the biological activities that patchouli oil has shown capable of producing such as immunomodulatory, antitumor, antioxidative, anti-microbial, anti-inflammatory, insecticidal, and other factors.
 Clinical applications of Patchouli oil are being considered (Hu et al., 2017). doi:10.1155/2017/4850612 https://pubmed.ncbi.nlm.nih.gov/28421121/

-If you wish to read the complete article, copy the doi number or link into the address search bar.
+If you wish to read the complete article, copy the DOI number or link into the address search bar.

 Anti-viral effects of Patchouli Oil

 - Diseases are carried by mosquitoes to animals and humans such as dengue fever, yellow fever, West Nile fever, Rift Valley fever, and Japanese encephalitis.
-Patchouli oil was used with silver nanoparticles to create eco-friendly pest-control for mosquitos.
+Patchouli oil was used with silver nanoparticles to create eco-friendly pest control for mosquitos.
 This biopesticide was able to affect the larvae and pupae of the dengue and zika virus carried by the Aedes Albopictus mosquitos (Ga’al et al., 2018). doi:10.1080/21691401.2017.1365723 https://pubmed.ncbi.nlm.nih.gov/28859534/

 Immune System Effects of Patchouli Oil

 - Patchouli oil alcohol, tricyclic sesquiterpene, was isolated and purified to evaluate its effect on the modulation of the immune system in Kunming mice through macrophages phagocytosis, immune organ index, serum immunoglobulin level, and delayed-type hypersensitivity.
 The purity of patchouli alcohol was 99.3% and administered at 40 or 80mg/kg body weight.
 The treatment significantly decreased the delayed hypersensitivity.
-The results showed that Patchouli alcohol has an immune system modulating properties by initiating a mononuclear phagocytic system, boosting humoral immune response while suppressing cellular immune response (Liao et al., 2013). doi: 10.4314/tjpr.v12i4.18 https://www.ajol.info/index.php/tjpr/article/view/93275
+The results showed that Patchouli alcohol has immune system modulating properties by initiating a mononuclear phagocytic system, boosting humoral immune response while suppressing cellular immune response (Liao et al., 2013).
+DOI: 10.4314/tjpr.v12i4.18 https://www.ajol.info/index.php/tjpr/article/view/93275

 - A Patchouli oil study was conducted to analyze the effects in vitro and vivo of leukocytes’ behavior in the acute inflammatory response.
-The application of a high concentration of patchouli oil was able to affect leukocytes’ behavior that involved nitric oxide production and pro-inflammatory cytokines (Silva-Filho et al., 2016). doi: 10.1016/j.biopha.2016.10.084 https://www.sciencedirect.com/science/article/abs/pii/S0753332216310605
+The application of a high concentration of patchouli oil was able to affect leukocytes’ behavior that involved nitric oxide production and pro-inflammatory cytokines (Silva-Filho et al., 2016).
+DOI: 10.1016/j.biopha.2016.10.084 https://www.sciencedirect.com/science/article/abs/pii/S0753332216310605

 Anti-bacterial Effects of Patchouli Oil Alcohol

 - A medical biofilm made with patchouli oil was investigated by Radulescu et al. (2016).
-The bioactive coating is designed to kill microbials in wound infections and may be used in other soft material for resistance to microbial colonization. doi:10.3390/met6050103 ttps://www.researchgate.net/publication/301799004_Antimicrobial_Nanostructured_Bioactive_Coating_Based_on_Fe3O4_and_Patchouli_Oil_for_Wound_Dressing
+The bioactive coating is designed to kill microbials in wound infections and may be used in other soft materials for resistance to microbial colonization. doi:10.3390/met6050103 ttps://www.researchgate.net/publication/301799004_Antimicrobial_Nanostructured_Bioactive_Coating_Based_on_Fe3O4_and_Patchouli_Oil_for_Wound_Dressing

-- Patchouli alcohol, tricyclic sesquiterpene, was evaluated in vitro and vivo to kill the bacteria Helicobacter pylori usually found in the stomach.
+- Patchouli alcohol, tricyclic sesquiterpene, was evaluated in vitro and Vivo to kill the bacteria Helicobacter pylori usually found in the stomach.
 The amount of time and concentration of patchouli alcohol was determined by the kill rate.
 The bacteria’s adhesiveness, mobility, and inner structure were suppressed by patchouli alcohol.
 Patchouli alcohol was also successful at eliminating H pylori and gastritis while suppressing inflammatory mediators making it an immense potential for new drug growth (Xu et al., 2017). http://aac.asm.org

 - Patchouli was found to totally inhibit e. coli.
 Patchouli had 47.5% carvacrol and 15.2% p-cymene.
 Oils from different origins have different levels of active constituents as identified by gas chromatography-mass spectrometry testing by this research group in Taiwan (Lin et al., 2016). doi:10.1016/j.jfda.2015.12.006. https://www.researchgate.net/publication/301274750_Essential_oils_from_Taiwan_Chemical_composition_and_antibacterial_activity_against_Escherichia_coli